 Wasting time, and dragging these sessions out is the last thing we want to do.
 It creates team friction and wastes a ton of money.
 We use this goal-planning session to outline the Revenue, Awareness, and Efficiency priorities.
-As a team, we address 3 top priorities per category and organize it in a ranked way by the people who will be fulfilling it.
+As a team, we address 3 top priorities per category and organize them in a ranked way by the people who will be fulfilling them.
 This greatly reduces back and forth and creates laser-focused planning in one session.

 Brand Attributes + Cluster

 A brand attribute exercise outlines attributes of your brand that resonate with the target Customer Profiles and make up your brand’s ethos.
 We translate these attributes into a tangible design.
 This allows us to provide a framework for dynamically delivering value.